peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 * `boolean AddressesEqual(NamedAddress na)`<br>
- Determines whether the email addresses stored this object are the same between this object and the given object, regardless of the display names they store.
+ Determines whether the email addresses stored this object are the same between this object and the specified object, regardless of the display names they store.

 * `boolean equals(Object obj)`<br>
  Determines whether this object and another object are equal.